-The TFDA will assess whether informed consent was obtained in accordance with GCP Guidelines by checking the following;
+The TMDA will assess whether informed consent was obtained in accordance with GCP Guidelines by checking the following;

-- The signed and self-dated (by the participants and by the person who conducted the informed consent process) consent form actually used and approved by the NatREC/IRB and TFDA. - The information sheet actually used and approved by the IREC/IRB and TFDA. - The practice of giving a copy of the informed consent to the participants - Consent for access to medical records by the authorities
+- a.
+The signed and self-dated (by the participants and by the person who conducted the informed consent process) consent form actually used and approved by the NatREC/IRB and TMDA. - b.
+The information sheet actually used and approved by the IREC/IRB and TMDA. - c.
+The practice of giving a copy of the informed consent to the participants - d.
+Consent for access to medical records by the authorities

-3. TRIAL PARTICIPANTS' DATA
+3. TRIAL PARTICIPANT'S DATA